Highly rated local moving companies for Austin to North Las Vegas moves

 - North Las Vegas is considered to be less safe than Austin with a score of 54.9 vs Austin’s 59.87.

-- Air quality in North Las Vegas is moderate, and in Austin it's good.
+- Air quality in North Las Vegas is Moderate, and in Austin it’s Good.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: Movers that provide relocation services within the Silver State are subject to rules and regulations set forth by the Nevada Transportation Authority (NTA).
 The NTA’s aims include fostering economic growth and promoting efficient, safe, and reliable moving services around the state.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Nevada moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Nevada, visit the state’s public utilities commission.

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to North Las Vegas.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for Released Value Protection, the cost-free choice provided by movers, albeit with minimal coverage.
 Movers take responsibility for a maximum of 60 cents per pound per article.
 For instance, if your mover misplaced or damaged a valuable item like a 30-pound sculpture, you would only receive $18 (60 cents x 30 pounds).
-For comprehensive coverage of your items' full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.
+For comprehensive coverage of your items’ full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.

 Where to live in North Las Vegas